Breakdown of Tan's relation in lossy one-dimensional Bose gases

-The essence of the breakdown of Tan's relation is as follows.
+The essence of the breakdown of Tan's relation for a gas submitted to losses is as follows.
 Immediately after a loss event, the wavefunction has a singularity at the position of the lost atoms, in addition to the singularities when two of the remaining particles meet.
 In the momentum distribution, this additional singularity is reflected as a $1/p^4$ term which adds to the usual contact term.
-If the gas were chaotic, then it would relax to a new thermal state.
-The effect on the momentum distribution would therefore be observable only at short time after the loss; after relaxation Tan's relation would be recovered.
-However, the 1D Bose gas is not chaotic and the effect remains present at any time.
-In this Letter we elaborate on that scenario, and support it by an analysis performed in two asymptotic regimes of the gas.
-In the hard-core regime, we use recent exact results on losses~\cite{bouchoule_effect_2020}.
-In the quasicondensate regime, we use the techniques developed in Refs.~\cite{bouchoule_cooling_2018,johnson_long-lived_2017}.
-In both cases, we show that the amplitude of the tail of the momentum distribution becomes substantially larger than the value predicted by Tan's relation.
+If the gas were chaotic, then it would relax to a new thermal equilibrium state.
+The effect on the momentum distribution would therefore be observable only at short time after the loss, since thermal states belong to the class of states that fulfill Tan's relation.
+However, the 1D Bose gas is not chaotic and the effect remains present even after relaxation to a stationary state.

+The results presented in this Letter are twofold.
+First, we characterize the class of states for which Tan's relation is violated, and we provide a formula that supersedes it (Eq.~(\ref{eq:csommecccr}) below).
+Second, we demonstrate that losses bring the gas to such a state.
+Our results on losses are supported by exact analyses in the hard-core and quasicondensate regimes, for which we can exploit recent results of Refs.~\cite{bouchoule_effect_2020,bouchoule_cooling_2018,johnson_long-lived_2017}.
+In both regimes, we find that the amplitude of the tail of the momentum distribution $C$ becomes substantially larger than the value $C_{\rm r}$ predicted by Tan's relation.

 \paragraph*{The contact in the 1D Bose gas.} We consider bosons with contact repulsion in a periodic system of size $L$.
 The Hamiltonian is (with $[\Psi(z), \Psi^+(z')]=\delta(z-z')$)

 We start by recalling the effects of the contact interaction on the tails of the momentum distribution, following Ref.~\cite{olshanii_short-distance_2003}.
 Because of the contact interaction, the many-body wavefunction $\psi(z_1, \dots, z_N) = \left< 0 \right| \Psi(z_1) \dots \Psi(z_N) \left| \psi \right>$ has a cusp singularity whenever two positions coincide~\footnote{The cusp relation is verified by any eigenstates, and any superposition state whose eigenstate decomposition is not too irregular.}: $\partial_{z_i} \psi_{|_{z_i\rightarrow z_j^-}}-\partial_{z_i} \psi_{|_{z_i\rightarrow z_j^+}} =(mg/\hbar^2)\,\psi(\dots,z_i=z_j,\dots)$.
 When one takes the Fourier transform, those cusps become $1/p^2$ tails, which give a $\sim 1/p^4$ contribution to the momentum distribution after taking the squared modulus of the wavefunction.
 When this calculation is done carefully (as in Ref.~\cite{olshanii_short-distance_2003}), it shows that the contact interaction contributes to the tail of the momentum distribution $w(p)$ as $C_{\rm c}/p^4$ with